Self Documenting Flexible Parameters

 Changing the number of JavaScript function parameters can be unproductive because of the need to update other code calling that function whose parameters are changed.
 Greater chaos could occur if the work is done in teams.
 Addition or reduction of the number of JavaScript function parameters must be communicated properly to prevent chaos.
 Updating code to adapt the API changes takes time and decreases productivity.

 So what is the solution to this problem?
-The solution is obviously to never add and reduce the number JavaScript function parameters, especially those functions decided as public interface.
+The solution is obviously to never add and reduce the number of JavaScript function parameters, especially those functions decided as public interface.

 So instead of doing this to define a public function: